Arduino Nano Tutorial- A 6 Steps Guide

 Downloading the Editor

-Visit the Arduino Software Page official library to access the download the editor.
+Visit the Arduino Software Page official library to access the download of the editor.
 Also, here you’ll find other editors’ examples from libraries that may prove important to your project demands.

 Installation